amymayadi/git5/git1.md

 4. I think there must be something lost.

+6. Add one line in br2.

 7. Hey hey on master parallel with br2

-6. Add one line in br2.

 8. Balabala on br2.

 conflict resolved, done!

+9. Line 9 on rebasebr.

 10. Change 10 on master.

+11.Finish on rebasebr.